plants Crossword Puzzles

 Across

-- the process by which plants make their own food
+- The way plants make their own food using sunlight, water, and air.

 Down